jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 ----

-I go to the terminal_ and use :kbd:`q` on the keyboard to stop the tests, the terminal_ goes back to the command line
+I go to the terminal_ and use :kbd:`q` on the keyboard to stop the tests, the terminal_ goes back to the command line.

 .. code-block:: python